Ketamine Addiction, its Effects and Treatment

 - Interaction with other addicts which is of great therapeutic value

-- The implementation of various forms of therapy including group therapy, individual therapy, cognitive behavior therapy etc which are tailored to suit your specific needs and accelerate the recovery process
+- The implementation of various forms of therapy including group therapy, individual therapy, cognitive behavior therapy etc which are tailored to suit the specific needs and accelerate the recovery process

 - This form of treatment has the highest success rate